top of page

 SALT LAKE CITY, UT

-ROLE: LANDSCAPE ARCHITECT, HANDS-ON CONSTRUCTION & MAINTENANCE TRAINING
+ROLE: LANDSCAPE ARCHITECT, STONE CARVING, HANDS-ON CONSTRUCTION & MAINTENANCE TRAINING

 As part of a 1970's modern house renovation, this project focuses on the integration of architecture and garden through orderly poetic frames.

-Currently in the final phase of design, the inspiration palette, garden concept and concept distillation have been set - inspiration is derived from a combination of the Uinta Mountains, and modern French and Japanese garden elements.
+Currently in construction, inspiration is derived from a combination of the Uinta Mountains, and modern French and Japanese garden elements.
 The garden concept comes from its' namesake poem by T. S. Eliot which in simplest form is an allegory on life - turning poignant themes from the poem into representative garden scenery, it speaks to the nature of time and human existence.

 bottom of page